iwer/ShpGeometry/README.md

-# ShpGeometry - UE4 Plugin
+# ShpGeometry - Unreal Engine Plugin

 This plugins is intended to import geometry from ESRI shape files.
 This is a very early version that imports only polygon shapes into a ShpFileAsset, that can be used to generate ProceduralMeshComponents.

+## Compatibility

+* Unreal Engine 4 is supported at least with 4.27 (branch ue4, tag ue4.27)
+* Unreal Engine 5 is supported up to 5.1 (on master branch)

 ## Building